Hierarchically Composing Level Generators for the Creation of Complex Structures: Related Work

 \subsection{Compositional PCG}

-Much work has also been done on combining different PCG methods~\citep{togelius2012Compositional,liapis2019Orchestrating} to generate more complex pieces of content, or even entire games.
-For instance, \citet{togelius2012Compositional} combine an Answer Set Programming (ASP)-based approach~\citep{smith2011Answer,smith2010Variations} with a search-based genetic algorithm that searches over variables for this ASP.
-This allowed them to benefit from the advantages of each method while mitigating the disadvantages. \citet{liapis2019Orchestrating} advocate for game design orchestration, where different content generators are combined to generate full, coherent, games.
+Much work has also been done on combining different PCG methods to generate more complex pieces of content, or even entire games~\citep{liapis2019Orchestrating}.
+For instance, \citet{togelius2012Compositional} combine an Answer Set Programming (ASP)-based approach~\citep{smith2011Answer} with a genetic algorithm that searches over variables for the ASP. \citet{liapis2019Orchestrating} advocate for game design orchestration, where different content generators are combined to generate full, coherent, games.
 One benefit of this compositional approach is allowing algorithms to specialise in (and thus excel at generating) specific pieces of content.
 There are still numerous open problems in this field, however, such as how to best coordinate automated generators and human designers.

 Hierarchy can also be used to improve the generation speed of PCG methods.
-For example, \citet{smith2014Logical} find that using ASPs to generate large levels is infeasibly slow but that using hierarchy can lead to significantly faster generation.
-In particular, they first generate the high-level structure of a level, followed by filling in the details within the already-defined structure.
-However, this work focused on using hand-designed high-level structures, which may not be easily generalisable to new games~\citep{togelius2013Procedural}.
+For example, \citet{smith2014Logical} find that using ASPs to generate large levels is infeasibly slow but that using hierarchy can lead to much faster generation.
+They first generate the high-level structure of a level and subsequently fill in the details within this fixed structure.
+However, this approach uses hand-designed high-level structures, which may not be easily generalisable to new games~\citep{togelius2013Procedural}.

 \citet{snodgrass2015Hierarchical} also leverage hierarchy to generate structures at different scales.
 From a set of example levels, they extract a set of high-level and low-level patterns and fit two multi-dimensional Markov chains to this data.
 To generate a level, then, the high-level model generates the structure while the low-level generator fills in the details.
 This method results in improved generation compared to a non-hierarchical approach, but requires example levels as training data, which may not always be available~\citep{summerville2017Procedural}.